mauricelambert/WebScriptsContainers/README.md

 ##### Build

-NOTE: the volume is not compatible with the Nginx deployment and the basic WebScripts container because the owner is not the same.
+NOTE: the volume is not compatible with the Nginx deployment and the basic WebScripts container because the owner is not the same, you should change the owner of each files to use the apache deployment volume with nginx container or the basic WebScripts container.

 ```bash
 cd apache